araobp/react-myphotos/README.md

 ## Motivation

 I studied Low-Code Development Platforms such as OutSystems or Mendix last year.
-They gave me a lot of hints on how to make a cross-platform app based on HTML5.
+They gave me a lot of hints on how to make a cross-platform app (SPA amd PWA) based on HTML5.

 This project is a handwritten version of such an app based on React, Express and Postgres SQL.